How to represent yourself in an eviction hearing in small claims court

 Possible defenses for tenants.
 One or more of the following defenses may stop the eviction.

-Problem conditions.
+- Problem conditions.
 You asked for repairs.
 The landlord did not make repairs.
-You may not owe the
+You may not owe the full rent.

 Not paying rent because you lost your job, paid for car repairs, or paid some other emergency expense is not a valid defense.
 You may, however, have a different defense.